Xcerm01/IMPACTECH/README.md

 # IMPACTECH
-### Input-output model focused on employment changes with integrated gross fixed capital formation matrix and participatory modelling inputs
+### Input-output model focused on changes in employment with integrated gross fixed capital formation and consumption matrix and participatory modelling inputs

 IMPACTECH model provides a tool to assess expected employment changes due to shifts in technologies in key energy industries.
+It integrates gross-fixed capital formation and consumption matrix and builds on inputs from participatory modelling regarding assumptions about future changes in technical coefficients.

 ### How to cite